jjimenmo/jjimenmo/README.md

 It is such an honor your visit.

-I am an Economist being introduced (by my self) to Web Development World.
+I am an Economist interested in microeconometric analysis and data science tools applied to economic questions.

-I am currently studying Object Oriented Programming and Web Development in Platzi. :green_heart:

 You can ask me about Economics and Data Science applied to Economics.
-In Economics I usually work on International Economics and Applied Microeconomics projects.
+In Economics I usually work on Applied Microeconomics projects.

 Do not hesitate to reach me: